Bourtange: a Living Fortress

 On the walls, you’ll also come upon the traditional windmill and the secreten, small wooden buildings hanging over the moat that the soldiers used as toilets.

-It’s definitely worth buying the museum ticket (€8.50), since the museums are all worth a visit, depending on your interests.
+It’s definitely worth buying the museum ticket (€9.50), since the museums are all worth a visit, depending on your interests.
 My favorites are the synagogue and the captain’s house.

-Also see my article: 38 things to do in Groningen province!
+Also see my article: 38 things to do in Groningen province.

-The synagogue was used until World War II by the tiny Jewish community of Bourtange, at which point they were deported along with most of Holland’s Jews.
+The Synagogue: The synagogue was used until World War II by the tiny Jewish community of Bourtange, at which point they were deported along with most of Holland’s Jews.
 Only five of the Bourtange Jews survived the war.
 The synagogue is a well-preserved reminder: the traditional furnishings remain, as well as a small museum in the back room about the Bourtange Jews.
 It is still used occasionally for services.

 The real enjoyment of Bourtange, though, is just in walking around: on top of the walls, but also through the charming little streets.
 The central plaza (the Marktplein), cobbled and tree-shaded, is delightful on a sunny day.
 Sit and have a drink or order a traditional pancake in the outdoor café.

 What I haven’t done yet, but would like to do some day, is stay overnight.
-A number of the houses have been turned into bed and breakfast accommodations, and I’m sure a stroll around the walls at sunset and a wander through the village lanes in the early morning hours would make the night’s stay more than worth it.
+A number of the houses have been turned into bed and breakfast accommodations.
+I’m sure a stroll around the walls at sunset and a wander through the village lanes in the early morning hours would make the night’s stay more than worth it.

 Bourtange also organizes special events from time to time, from battle reenactments to crafts markets.
 Check their website for dates, and see if you can time your visit to coincide.